ruchi12345/ML_Regression-models/README.md

 A decision tree is graphical represention of all the possible solutions to a decision tree based on certain conditions.
 It is decision tress because it start with a single root it create tree for the best fir output.

+## Polynomial Regression:

+It is a technique to fit a nonlinear equation by taking polynomial functions of independent variable.There are some relationships that a researcher will hypothesize is curvilinear.
+Clearly, such type of cases will include a polynomial term.